neos/neos-development-collection/TYPO3.Neos/Documentation/HowTos/RenderingMetaNavigation.rst

 * maximumLevels: How many levels the menu can show.
 * startingPoint: The starting point of the menu, in this case the node with name 'nameOfNode' is the starting point.
+* filter: Only pages that are instances of this node type will be added.

 HTML template code::